giava90/CCS2025supplychains/content/english/_index.md

   - title: "Submit a Manuscript"
     image: "/images/submit.png"
-    content: "We invite researchers to submit manuscripts contributing to the discussion on supply chains as complex systems.
+    content: "Submit an extended abstract contributing to the discussion on supply chains as complex systems.
 Topics of interest include, but are not limited to, sustainability, resilience, efficiency, network models, and data-driven approaches."
     bulletpoints:
-      - "Submission Open: 17.03.2025"
-      - "Submission Deadline: 01.06.2025"
       - "Accepted topics: Sustainability, resilience, efficiency, data, and network models."
+      - "**Submission Deadline: 01.06.2025**"
-      - "Send us an extended abstract: format as for the main conference ([**here for more info**](https://ccs25.cssociety.org/abstract-2/))"
+      - "**Send us an extended abstract**: format as for the main conference ([**here for more info**](https://ccs25.cssociety.org/abstract-2/))"
-      - "Accepted contributions will be presented at the satellite as contributed talks."
+      - "Accepted contributions will be presented at the satellite as **contributed or lighting talks**."
     button:
       enable: True
       label: "Submit Now"